Long stairs in Brisbane are a great training ground for running and hiking.

 Dodwell St, Holland Park West – narrow set of suburban stairs in clusters of 8-10 steps with short landings

-Got a favourite set of stairs that’s not on our list?
+Got a favourite set of stairs in Brisbane that’s not on our list?
 Message us via our Facebook page and we’ll add it to the collection.